 Colman: Ooh, a Husky!

 Kady Pooler: Yeah.
 So she has these really piercing blue eyes that people love to stop and compliment her on.
 And she knows she has these pretty eyes.
 She just works it.
 And I have no idea what she’s really mixed with after that.
 Probably a Lab.
 She’s got a Lab coat, but she’s really pretty intuitive.

 Colman: I’ve always wanted a Husky.
 I’ve heard rumors of a Husky Pomeranian mix.
 They just look like small Husky dogs.
 But I’ve heard that they’re kind of just a rumor, but who knows?
 Maybe one day.
-I heard there are a lot of money and they’re really hard to get your hands on if you can find them.
+I heard there is a lot of money and they’re really hard to get your hands on if you can find them.
 But yeah, we have a couple of animals ourselves.
 Both of them are getting pretty old now.
 And my wife is at the point now that since we have the child, she’s like, I can’t wait till they die.
 And I’m like, that’s so bad.
 Like it all went to the baby.